Liam Hemsworth Shows Off Amazing Abs While Surfing With Brother, Chris

 “Look at the body on that!” he said.

 The praise seemed to annoy Chris.
-The Avengers star began intensifying his work out, vigorously lifting weights.
+The Avengers star began intensifying his workout, vigorously lifting weights.
 The actor’s large bicep muscles were on full display.

 Fans were thrilled with the sexy video.

 “This is outrageous!
-As if one of them per video isn’t enough for a mini heart attack, now they gotta do videos together,” wrote a fan, adding three heart-eye emojis.
+As if one of them per video isn’t enough for a mini heart attack, now they gotta do videos together,” wrote a fan, adding three heart-eye emoji.

 “Good lord I could watch this all day,” chimed in another.